 - volunteer in the community

 - learn daily living skills

 - learn responsibility

-The above stories show how SLI and CIP staff support our clients.
 We are always looking for ways to offer more opportunities for our clients to gain independence.
-With new technology and numerous resources we build new and motivating experiences into every day.
-The CIP area has an accessible computer lab, full kitchen to learn cooking skills and a job coaching program that is a reflection of the individuals who choose to enroll in our Community Integration Program.
+With new technology and numerous resources, we build new and motivating experiences every day.
+The CIP area has an accessible computer lab, a full kitchen to learn cooking skills, and a job coaching program that is a reflection of the individuals who choose to enroll in our Community Integration Program.